 - Retirement benefits,

 Modifying Child Support and Bankruptcy

 Before filing for bankruptcy, a non-custodial parent may seek to modify their child support obligations based on financial change of circumstances.
 A change in circumstances to justify a change in child support generally requires a difference of 15% or more between the child support payable and child support.

 For example, a non-custodial parent loses their job after layoffs related to coronavirus.
 The parent is unable to find another job and loses their primary source of income.
 If the parent seeks a modification of their child support order, the drop in income may be enough to warrant a reduction in their child support orders.

 However, like bankruptcy, a modification of child support is not generally retroactive.
 If the parent waits three months before requesting a modification, the parent will still be liable for the full amount of any missed child support payments.

 North Carolina Family Law Firm

-If you have any questions about child support obligations, spousal support, or modifying support orders in North Carolina, contact the Caulder & Valentine Law Firm, PLLC in Shelby.
+If you have any questions about child support obligations, spousal support, or modifying support orders in North Carolina, contact the Caulder & Valentine Law Firm, PLLC.
 Contact us today online or by phone at 704-470-2440 for a consultation.